zachfotis/eShop_SAE/readme.md

 ## TODO:

-The following concepts are to be implements soon:
+The following concepts are to be implemented next:

 - ~~Enhance basic layout, design and page structure~~
 - Responsive Design